metadatacenter/cedar-manual/docs/_sections/a6/4_sharing_via_the_web.md

 ![](https://github.com/metadatacenter/cedar-manual/raw/master/docs/assets/imgs/enable-openview-menu-20190908.png){:width="25%"}

-To share a CEDAR metadata instance via the web, the template on which the instance is based must also be shared.
+To share a CEDAR metadata instance via the web, you must also share the template on which the instance is based.
 If you are not the owner, contact the owner or the CEDAR team to get help sharing the template.
 After the template has been shared, you will be able to successfully share the instance.
 (If you do not share the template, anyone who visits the shared metadata instance will see an error message rather than the actual metadata.)

 ## **Viewing the Shared Content on the Web**